 Quilt constructed of linen and cotton fabrics hand-embroidered with Anna Blackwood Howell's handwriting of her thoughts on the loss of her children.
 Additional typographic blocks are stitched with the names and dates of her husband, all her children, and other excerpts from her papers.
 The quilt top is pieced by machine and quilted by hand with cotton thread.

-All images copyright Stephanie Wolff.
+All content copyright Stephanie Wolff.